xwl42/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Undergraduate Teaching Assistants of CS2030S
-* has a need to manage a significant number of contacts
+* need to manage a significant number of students
-* prefer desktop apps over other types
+* prefer desktop apps for reliability during labs/consultations
-* can type fast
+* can type fast and are comfortable with keyboard shortcuts (Vim)
-* prefers typing to mouse interactions
+* prefer typing over mouse interactions
-* is reasonably comfortable using CLI apps
+* comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage students, submissions, attendance, and resources faster and more efficiently than traditional spreadsheets or GUI-based systems

 ### User stories